jolantis/altair/content/02-images/images.md

 #### Knights of the Old Republic

 What good is a reward if you ain't around to use it?
 Besides, attacking that battle station ain't my idea of courage.
-It's more like…suicide.
+It's more like suicide.
 I'm trying not to, kid.
 I'm trying not to, kid.
 Look, I ain't in this for your revolution, and I'm not in it for you, Princess.
 I expect to be well paid.
 I'm in it for the money.
 I have traced the Rebel spies to her.
 Now she is my only link to finding their secret base.

 (figure: unsplash_5263605581e32_1.jpg griditem: true)